Shame: Treatments

 There has been little research performed on treatment options concerning shame and people who experience this negative, despairing emotion.
 Different scientific approaches concerning a treatment have been put forward, using components of psychodynamic and cognitive-behavioral precepts.
 Unfortunately, the effectiveness of these approaches is not known because the studies have not been run or looked at in depth.
+An example of treatment for shame consists of group-based CBT and Compassion Focused Therapy, which patients report have helped them feel connectedness and encouraged to overcome difficult challenges related to shame.

 Empathy

-Brene Brown explains that shame (using a metaphor of a petri-dish) only needs 3 things to grow: secrecy, silence, and judgement.
+Brene Brown explains that shame (using a metaphor of a petri-dish) only needs three things to grow: secrecy, silence, and judgement.
 Shame cannot grow or thrive, in the context (or supportive environment) of empathy.
-It is important, however, that when we reach out for a supportative/empathetic person (i.e. when we reach out to share our story/experience): that we choose the people who have earned the right to hear our story (i.e. someone you can trust); share with people with whom we have a relationship that can bear the weight of the story.
+It is important, that when reaching out for a supportive or empathetic person (i.e. when reaching out to share a story or experience): that we choose the people who have earned the right to hear our story (i.e. someone trustworthy); share with people with whom we have a relationship that can bear the weight of the story.